aromalanil/useCustomHooks/docs/README.md

 const BottomNav = () => {
   const isMobileDevice = useMediaQuery("(max-width:600px)");
   /*
-   If isMobileDevice will be true when the screen size is less than 600px, and false otherwise
+   isMobileDevice will be true when the screen size is less than 600px, and false otherwise
   */